chuongmep/revit-extractor/Readme.md

 - Geometry data is limit supported to read at the moment (But can export and use APS-Toolkit)

+## Development

+- Clone the repository
+- Install the dependencies by running `pip install -r requirements.txt`
+- Run the tests by running `pytest`
+- Make your changes

+I'm happy to accept pull requests and contributions.
+If you have any questions, feel free to ask.

 ## Disclaimer

 This is not an official Autodesk product to support for [Autodesk Platform Services](https://aps.autodesk.com/).
 Use it at your own risk.